Westchester Capital Management - GuruFocus.com

 According to GuruFocus data, these were Westchester Capital Management, LLC’s top five trades of the quarter.

-During the quarter, Westchester Capital Management, LLC bought 214,864 shares of NYSE:GSK for a total holding of 1,074,320.
-The trade had a 0.26% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $36.57.
+During the quarter, Westchester Capital Management, LLC bought 702,709 shares of NYSE:BHVN for a total holding of 945,499.
+The trade had a 3.05% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $148.2.

 GuruFocus gives the company a financial strength rating of 5 out of 10 and a profitability rating of 8 out of 10.